uyuni-project/uyuni/containers/doc/server-kubernetes/README.md

 ## Prerequisites

 The following assumes you have a single-node rke2 or k3s cluster ready with enough resources for the Uyuni server.
-It also assumes that `kubectl` is installed on your machine and configured to connect to the cluster.
+It also assumes that `kubectl` and `helm` are installed on your machine and configured to connect to the cluster.

-** HACK ** For now I used the SSL certificates and CA generated in one of my installation attempts.
-I will assume you already have SSL certificates matching the FQDN of the cluster node.
-Instructions or tools on how to generate those will come later.

 ## Setting up the resources